What is E-E-A-T?

-E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness, and it is a concept that Google uses to evaluate a website or a web page's quality.
-Websites that exhibit high E-E-A-T levels tend to perform better in search rankings.
+E-E-A-T is short for Experience, Expertise, Authoritativeness and Trustworthiness.
+It's a concept Google uses to rate the quality of a website or page.
+Websites with high E-E-A-T often rank higher in search results.

 Experience